Pineapple Sticky Buns with Coconut Caramel

 - In a medium bowl, stir together brown sugar, maple syrup, butter, vanilla extract and coconut extract.
 Pour into a baking dish or casserole dish* and spread out evenly.

 - Sprinkle almonds, coconut flakes and pineapple evenly over the caramel mixture.

 - Place each biscuit in a single layer over top.
 Don’t worry if it doesn’t cover the entire surface because they will expand while baking.

 - Bake for 30 minutes or into golden brown.
 Carefully flip over onto a large serving platter.
 Serve warm.

 I used Pillsbury Refrigerated Country Biscuits.
-I would use one on the smaller side.
+I would use a dish on the smaller side.
 9×13 will definitely be too big.
 The one I used was a Corningware 3quart dish.
 It was just a tad too big at first, but ended up being an ok size because the biscuits will expand while baking.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.